 Now many years on, I still love targetting GT’s on the fly, as the thrill as they chase your fly until you have only the leader left from the rod tip gets your heart racing every single time.

 Over the years, I have gained a lot of knowledge and experience fishing for these fish.
-Below I have shared some of the information I have learned, hoping that it also helps you be better prepared for your Giant Trevally adventures in hooking and landing more fish and so you can also learn how to catch Giant Trevally on the fly.
+Below I have shared some of the information I have learned about how to catch Giant Trevally, hoping that it also helps you be better prepared for your Giant Trevally adventures in hooking and landing more fish and so you can also learn how to catch Giant Trevally on the fly.

 If there is any weakness in your approach, tackle or methods, Mr GT will exploit it; he will chew you up, spit you out, turn around and give you a good soaking just for good measure.